BackyardADU

 California's modern ADU era began on January 1, 2017, when SB 1069 and AB 2299 took effect and stripped cities of much of their discretionary review authority.
 Statewide permits jumped from 1,336 in 2016 to 5,154 in 2017 — a near-quadrupling in twelve months.
 The 2017 reforms were designed to be hard for cities to resist; on this measure they worked.

 The 2017 jump was followed by a second, larger one in 2019 when SB 13, AB 68, and AB 881 took effect.
-That bundle of bills extended state preemption further: it banned owner-occupancy requirements, capped impact fees, mandated 60-day ministerial review, and required cities to allow JADUs alongside ADUs.
-Permits jumped from 8,890 in 2018 to 12,616 in 2019, a 42 percent year-over-year increase that — unlike 2017 — sustained through 2020.
+That bundle extended state preemption further: it banned owner-occupancy requirements, capped impact fees, mandated 60-day ministerial review, and required cities to allow JADUs alongside ADUs.
+Permits jumped from 8,991 in 2018 to 15,059 in 2019 — a 67 percent year-over-year increase, the largest growth rate of the post-preemption era.

 799